 Student Fee Advisory Board

-The Student Fee Advisory Board shall consist of the Executive Commissioner of Finance, the Executive Commissioner of Academic and Student Affairs, two Senators selected by the Senate, and two at large members appointed by the Student Body President and approved by the senate.
-A Senator, Officer, or Justice may not serve concurrently as an at large member of this committee.
+The Student Fee Advisory Board shall consist of the Executive Commissioner of Finance, the Executive Commissioner of Academic and Student Affairs, two Senators selected by the Student Senate, and two At Large Members appointed by the Student Body President and approved by the Student senate.
+A Senator, Officer, or Justice may not serve concurrently as an At Large Member of this committee.

 National Performer Committee

 Student Government representation shall consist of two members of NDSU Student Government selected by the Student Senate.

+History and Traditions Council

+Student Government representation shall consist of one member of Student Government selected by the Student Senate.

+The History and Traditions Council shall be charged with providing informational material about the history and traditions of NDSU to students, and promoting history and tradition events.

+Great Rides Bike Share Board of Directors

+NDSU representation on the Great Rides Bike Share Board of Directors shall consist of three (3) seats: one administrative representative, one Student Senator appointed by the Student Senate, and the Student Government Executive Commissioner of Finance.

 Legislative Branch